gotaproblem/pistorm-atari/README.md

 floppy disk drive and/or an attached ACSI bus device.

 **The disk images are too large for GitHub.
-Please find the disk images at https://bbansolutions.co.uk** Make directory outside the pistorm-atari file structure - eg. ../dkimages Download the disks.zip file, copy to the Pi4.
+Please find the disk images at https://bbansolutions.co.uk** Download the disks.zip file, copy to the Pi4 dkimages/ directory.
 Uncompress the file to give two disk images.
-* `cd ../`
-* `mkdir dkimages`
-* `cd dkimages`
+* `cd ../dkimages`
 * `unzip disks.zip`
 * `cd ../pistorm-atari`

-Run the emulator using `sudo ./emulator --config ../configs/your.cfg`.
+Run the emulator using `sudo ./emulator --config ../configs/myatari.cfg`.

 To exit the emulator you can press `Ctrl+C`.

+# RTG Graphics - Raylib
+Enhanced video modes are available for an OS such as Mint.
+To use this feature, a couple of changes are needed.
+* 1. copy the configs/config.txt file to /boot/
+* `sudo cp configs/config.txt /boot/config.txt`
+* A reboot is needed after this
+* `sudo reboot`
+* 2. Changes to the emulator configuration file are needed
+* edit your .cfg file and uncomment (remove the preceding hash), the following two lines
+* #setvar rtg
+* #map type=ram address=0x00B00000 size=0x100000 id=RTG

+**A mint specific configuration file is now included in the repository**
+* Make a copy of configs/mint.cfg
+* `cp configs/mint.cfg ../configs/`

+Finally, perform a rebuild
+* `make clean`
+* `make`